Traversio

 • variable target and local browser/tool speaks SOCKS: withDynamicPortForwarding(...)

-• remote side must reach your local service: withRemotePortForwarding(...)
+• remote TCP clients should reach one fixed local service: withRemotePortForwarding(...)

 ProxyJump And Connection Proxies